Atmaware/monorepo/self-hosting/GUIDE.md

 ##### Step 6.
 Setup Subscription
-In SNS you must setup a subscription to your Omnivore Host.
+In SNS you must setup a subscription to your Ruminer Host.
 ![Sns Subscription](../docs/guides/images/sns-create-subscription.png)

 ##### Step 7.
-Test by sending email to Omnivore Email
+Test by sending email to Ruminer Email
 ![Email](../docs/guides/images/create-new-email.png)
 ![Incoming](../docs/guides/images/testing-incoming-email.png)
 ![Received](../docs/guides/images/received-email.png)

 #### Zapier and other Webhook Services.

-If you are just looking for a simple way to import emails into your Self Hosted Omnivore Account, you can use a service like Zapier to forward the email into the mail-proxy.
+If you are just looking for a simple way to import emails into your Self Hosted Ruminer Account, you can use a service like Zapier to forward the email into the mail-proxy.

 Below is a set of instructions to get this working.

 ##### Step 1.
-Create an Omnivore Email
+Create an Ruminer Email
 ![Email](../docs/guides/images/create-new-email.png)

 ##### Step 2.
 Create a Zapier Integration, using Gmail or Equivalent